capitano-futuro/hello-world/README.md

 what up?

 Monero "BADCACA" tracking project
 Monero's main selling point is privacy.
-That promise doesn't work.
-There are several ways to track it. [a dozen? is that true? one FAQ down below speaks about 4 ways, that you know and refering to the articles]
+That promise doesn't work, 'cause there are several ways to track it.
 Did you use Monero yesterday?
 If so, check the list below, you might be on it.

 TLDR: Monero was never a real privacy coin.
 Multiple problems, that Ciphertrace is currently exploiting, were reported to Monero project in 2016 and remain unfixed since.
 To draw attention to the issue I will publish transactions, IP addresses and porn preferences of 100 "lucky" Monero users every day.